 - Share experience and expertise with your peer while helping each other

-- Be part of the ENG PEER CONNECT discussion group on Yammer
+- Create an ENG PEER CONNECT discussion group on Yammer

 - Meet new people, interact with them and discover new activities